AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-2.md

 #### Mitigating Over-Scaling Issues

-You might consider using a central shared storage for all Dispatchers or synching the file systems of the Apache servers to mitigate the issues.
+You might consider using a central shared storage for all Dispatchers or syncing the file systems of the Apache servers to mitigate the issues.
 We can provide only limited first-hand experience but be prepared that this adds up to the complexity of the system and can introduce a whole new class of errors.

 We have had some experiments with NFS – but NFS introduces huge performance issues due to content locking.
 This actually decreased the overall performance.